 - Recommended Base Compensation; is the difference between the Minimum and Maximum Recommended Base Compensation multiplied by the Overall Score percentage and added to the Minimum Recommended Base Compensation to determine your Recommended Base Compensation.
 We don't increase compensation from one year to the next based upon a cost of living allowance or by amount of time from the last date a person's compensation was increased.
 We use market data and our recommended compensation calculation to determine what base compensation increases need to be made and when.

 The results of the Recommended Base Compensation calculation are a guideline, not a fixed rule.
-If you are scoring consistently higher than your current compensation for three quarters in a row then your Team Leader should recommend an increase for you.
-If you are scoring consistently lower for three quarters than you are currently paid, or there is misalignment in how you score your performance versus how your Team Leader scores your performance, or other mismatches in expectations, then you and your Team Leader need to get the performance differences addressed over the next 90 days with a Performance Improvement Plan.
+If you are scoring consistently higher than your current compensation for two consecutive Scorecard Reviews then your Team Leader should recommend an increase for you.
+If you are scoring consistently lower than you are currently paid, or there is misalignment in how you score your performance versus how your Team Leader scores your performance, or other mismatches in expectations, then you and your Team Leader need to get the performance differences addressed over the next 90 days with a Performance Improvement Plan.

 Once you and your Team Leader have completed your Scorecard Review your Team Leader will invite their Team Leader to review and approve the Scorecard Review.
-Once they have agreed to the Scorecard Review note at the top of your One-On-One document the completion date for this review and then in 90 days from that date initiate the review again.
+Once they have agreed to the Scorecard Review note at the top of your One-On-One document the due date for your next Scorecard Review .